FedericoSbarbati/Lorenz-Toy/README.md

 Problems:

-Lr going down too much before the KLD loss become considerable -> Training loss stuck because of too little lr -> Have to find a way to implement an increasing lr to use when recon loss is stable and low but KLD is giant
+Lr going down too much before the KLD loss become considerable -> Training loss stuck because of too little lr -> Have to find a way to implement an increasing lr to use when recon loss is stable and low but KLD is giant Noticed that 0.05 for beta is too high and make recon loss go from 0.1 to 0.4 (4 times more) and KL is a little bit better -> Try to use a lower beta with sigmoid (KL real value about 3.0)

+ENCODER MODELLO 2-1: NON ELIMINARE è il MIGLIORE (Noise 3,0, beta max = 0.01) Prova a mantenere la struttura e far variare i parametri di Noise

 - DECODER TRAINING: